-- 1. Start the installation from under the home by cutting a small hole in the subfloor.
+- Start the installation from under the home by cutting a small hole in the subfloor.
 Determine how the floor joist location will affect cutting the opening needed for the return air box.
 NOTE: Floor joists are generally located on 16" centers, leaving 14-3/8" between joists. - 2.
 After measuring the return air box (approximately 12-1/4" x 20-1/4"), cut the hole through the floor so that the box will fit between the floor joists.
 Care should be taken when cutting through carpeting to avoid snags.
 NOTE: In most installations it will be necessary to cut a similar hole in the fiberboard directly under the hole in the floor.
-However, if the floor is more than ten inches deep, it will only be necessary to cut a hole for the collar on the return air box or for the insulated duct.
+However, if the floor is more than ten inches deep, it will only be necessary to cut a hole for the collar on the return air box or for the insulated duct. - 3.
+Set the box into the opening and fasten with screws or nails. - 4.
+Install the filter and return air grille in the air box.